 To help you have an enjoyable holiday in Andorra, take a look at these useful tips and advice provided by the Foreign and Commonwealth Office (FCO):

 Health and Travel Insurance

-The European Health Insurance Card (EHIC) is not valid in Andorra so you are advised to take out comprehensive travel and medical insurance before you travel.
+The European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIV) are not valid in Andorra so you are advised to take out comprehensive travel and medical insurance before you travel.

 Street crime is very rare here but you should take care of your belongings at all times.
 Don't keep money and valuables all in one place.
 Keep a photocopy or scanned copy of your passport somewhere safe.
-Buy your own drinks and keep sight of them at all times.
-Remember that drinks served in bars abroad are often stronger than those in the UK.
-Keep an eye on your friends and don't go off with people you do not know.
+Remember that drinks served in bars abroad are often stronger than those in the UK and drinking alcohol in low temperatures and high altitude will have a greater impact on you

 Local Laws and Customs

 Consuming alcohol in the streets is strictly prohibited.
 The country also applies a zero tolerance to the possession and use of illegal drugs.
 Andorra is not a member of the European Union so duty free tobacco, alcohol and luxury goods is subject to taxes and duties when re-entering European Union countries.

 If you are planning to visit Andorra, you must meet the following passport requirements.